Employee Retention Credit

 What is a the Employee Retention Credit?

 The Employee Retention Tax Credit (ERC tax credit) is a refundable tax incentive program put in place to reward U.S. businesses that kept employees on board during fully or partially-suspended operations in the 2020 and 2021 tax years.
-The credit program was promulgated via the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
+The ERC credit program is different from the R&D tax credit program as it was promulgated via the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
 The ERC is a refundable credit generated on a per-employee basis, up to $26,000 per employee.
 The Employee Retention program applies to W-2 employees.

 Why does the Employee Retention Credit Matter for Business Owners?